shobhit/mac-setup/README.md

 $ defaults write com.apple.dock tilesize -int 35; killall Dock
 ```

-### Disable "Press and hold"
+### Disable Press and Hold

-"Press and Hold" function is used to create accents or diacritical marks.
+Press and Hold function is used to create accents or diacritical marks.
 I don't need it, so I turn it off.
-You can always turn it on back by changing `false` to `true`.
+You can always turn it back on by changing `false` to `true`.

 ```shell
 $ defaults write NSGlobalDomain ApplePressAndHoldEnabled -bool false